DeepLabCut/DLC-inferencespeed-benchmark/README.md

-# DLC Inference Speed bBenchmark
+# DLC Inference Speed Benchmark

 This repository stores the benchmark results for [DeepLabCut-live](https://github.com/DeepLabCut/DeepLabCut-live) for each standard dataset, grouped by operating system, processor, and DLC model.
 Each configuration is tested on a fixed set of videos.